yxding/ImageColorization/README.md

   After downloading the data, put them under the `datasets` folder.

 ### Training
-- To train the model on dogs dataset with tuned hyperparameters:
+- To train the model on dogs dataset with tuned hyperparameters using CGAN:
 ```
+cd Colorizing-with-CGANs
 python train.py \
   --seed 100 \
   --dataset dogs \